-In [23], we extended the λ -calculus with explicit substitutions by turning de Bruijn's meta-operators into object-operators, thus offering a style of explicit substitution that differs from that of $\lambda \sigma$.
+In [KR95a], we extended the λ -calculus with explicit substitutions by turning de Bruijn's meta operators into object operators, thus offering a style of explicit substitution that differs from that of $\lambda \sigma$.
 The resulting calculus λs remains intuitively as close to the λ -calculus as possible for a calculus of explicit substitution.
-An important motivation for introducing the λs -calculus [23] was to provide a calculus of explicit substitutions which would both preserve strong normalisation and have a confluent extension on open terms [26].
-There are calculi of explicit substitutions which are confluent on open terms, e.g. $\lambda \sigma{\uparrow}$ [10] and $\lambda \zeta$ [36], but they also have important disadvantages.
-Melliès proved that $\lambda \sigma{\uparrow}$ (as well as both the rest of the $\lambda \sigma$ -family and the categorical combinators) does not preserve strong normalisation [35].
-There are also calculi which preserve strong normalization, e.g., the λv -calculus [5], but this calculus is not confluent on open terms.
-Recently, the $\lambda \zeta$ -calculus (cf. [36]) has been proposed as a calculus which preserves strong normalisation and is itself confluent on open terms.
+An important motivation for introducing the λs calculus [KR95a] was to provide a calculus of explicit substitutions which would both preserve strong normalization and have a confluent extension on open terms [KR97].
+There are calculi of explicit substitutions that are confluent on open terms, e.g., $\lambda \sigma{\uparrow}$ [CHL96] and $\lambda \zeta$ [Hur96a], but they also have important disadvantages.
+Melliès proved that $\lambda \sigma{\uparrow}$ (as well as the rest of the $\lambda\sigma$ -family and the categorical combinators) does not preserve strong normalization [Mel95].
+There are also calculi that preserve strong normalization, e.g., the λv -calculus [BBLRD96], but this calculus is not confluent on open terms.
+Recently, the $\lambda\zeta$ -calculus (cf. [Hur96a]) has been proposed as a calculus that preserves strong normalization and is itself confluent on open terms.
 The $\lambda\zeta$ -calculus works with two new applications that allow the passage of substitutions within classical applications only if these applications have a head variable.
-This is done to cut the branch of the critical pair which is responsible for the non-confluence of λv on open terms.
-Hence, $\lambda\zeta$ preserves strong normalisation and is itself confluent on open terms.
-Unfortunately, $\lambda\zeta$ is not able to simulate one step β -reduction as shown in [36].
-Instead, it simulates only a "big step" β -reduction.
-On the other hand, λs has been extended to λs_e which is confluent on open terms (cf. [26]) and simulates one step β -reduction but the preservation of strong normalisation for the extension λs_e is still an open problem.
+This is done to cut the branch of the critical pair that is responsible for the nonconfluence of λv on open terms.
+Hence, $\lambda \zeta$ preserves strong normalization, and is itself confluent on open terms.
+Unfortunately, $\lambda \zeta$ is not able to simulate one-step β -reduction, as shown in [Hur96a].
+Instead, it simulates only a "big-step" β -reduction.
+On the other hand, λs $\overline{7}$ has been extended to λs_e , which is confluent on open terms (cf. [KR97]) and simulates one-step β -reduction, but the preservation of strong normalization for the extension λs_e remained an open problem until it was shown at the end of November 1997 by Bruno Guillome that the property does not hold.

-1.3 Combining generalised reduction and explicit substitution
+1.3 Combining Generalized Reduction and Explicit Substitution

-We have already explained the separate usefulness of generalised reduction and explicit substitutions.
+We have already explained the separate usefulness of generalized reduction and explicit substitutions.
 The main benefits of these concepts are similar: both emphasize flexibility in the ordering of operations.
-In particular, both generalized reduction and explicit substitution allow the postponement of work, but in different, complementary ways.
+In particular, generalized reduction and explicit substitution allow the postponement of work, but in different, complementary ways.
 On one side, generalized reduction always allows unnecessary K-redexes to be bypassed.
-Explicit substitution will not in general allow this, since reducing the K-redex might be necessary to expose an essential I-redex.
+Explicit substitution will not, in general, allow this, because reducing the K-redex might be necessary to expose an essential I-redex.
 Similarly, on the other side, explicit substitution allows bypassing any work inside a subterm that will be discarded later.
 However, generalized reduction does not provide any means for performing only those parts of a substitution that will be used later.
 Thus, we can see that their benefits are complementary.

-We claim that a system with the combination of generalized reduction and explicit substitution is more advantageous than a system with each concept separately.
+We claim that a system with the combination of generalized reduction and explicit substitution is more advantageous than a system containing each concept separately.
 Obviously, if the benefits of both are desired simultaneously, it is important to study the combination, a task which this paper performs.
-Before the combination can be safely used, it must be checked that this combination is sound and safe exactly like it has been checked that each of explicit substitutions and generalised reductions separately are sound and safe.
-This paper shows that extending the λ -calculus with both concepts results in theories that are confluent, preserve termination, and simulate β -reduction.
+Before the combination can be safely used, it must be checked that this combination is sound and safe, exactly as it has been checked that each of explicit substitutions and generalized reductions separately are sound and safe.
+This paper shows that extending the λ -calculus with both concepts results in theories that are confluent, preserve termination, and simulate β reduction.